Does IPL Help with Dry Eye?

 How Much Does IPL Dry Eye Therapy Cost?

 We get the best results when we do four IPL treatments with meibomian gland expression, once every 3 weeks.
-We charge $300 per treatment if paid one at a time, or $1000 for all four treatments if paid up front.
 We do not bill Insurance for IPL Therapy.
 Maintenance treatments are typically recommended several months later.
+The cost per session start at $405 with discounts available when paying upfront for multiple sessions.
+(Costs quoted are subject to change without notice.

 Your best next step is to schedule a Dry Eye Evaluation at our office in South Jordan.
-After a careful evaluation our doctors will advise you as to which combination of dry eye treatments will be most likely to give you the relief you deserve.
+After a careful evaluation, our doctors will advise you as to which combination of dry eye treatments will be help give you the relief you deserve.